Edward Guinness, 1st Earl of Iveagh: Medical and scientific research

 Iveagh also donated £250,000 to the Lister Institute in 1898, the first medical research charity in the United Kingdom (to be modelled on the Pasteur Institute, studying infectious diseases).
 In 1908, he co-funded the Radium Institute in London.
 He also sponsored new physics and botany buildings in Trinity College Dublin in 1903, and part-funded the students' residence at Trinity Hall, Dartry, in 1908.

-Iveagh helped finance the British Antarctic Expedition (1907–09) and Mount Iveagh, a mountain in the Supporters Range in Antarctica, is named for him.
+Iveagh helped finance the British Antarctic Expedition (1907–09), and Mount Iveagh, a mountain in the Supporters Range in Antarctica, is named for him.

 Art collector

-Interested in fine art all his life, from the 1870s Edward Cecil amassed a distinguished collection of Old Master paintings, antique furniture and historic textiles.
-In the late 1880s he was a client of Joe Duveen buying screens and furniture; Duveen realised that he was spending much more on fine art at Agnews, and refocused his own business on art sales.
-He later recalled Edward Cecil as a: "stocky gentleman with a marked Irish brogue".
+Interested in fine art all his life, from the 1870s Guinness amassed a distinguished collection of Old Master paintings, antique furniture and historic textiles.
+In the late 1880s he was a client of Joe Duveen, buying screens and furniture; Duveen realised that he was spending much more on fine art at Agnew's, and refocused his own business on art sales.
+He later recalled Guinness as a: "stocky gentleman with a marked Irish brogue".

-While he was furnishing his London home at Hyde Park Corner, after he had retired, he began building his art collection in earnest.
+While he was furnishing his London home at Hyde Park Corner, after he had retired, the then Lord Iveagh began building his art collection in earnest.
 Much of his collection of paintings was donated to the nation after his death in 1927 and is housed at the Iveagh Bequest at Kenwood, Hampstead, north London.
 While this lays claim to much of his collection of paintings, it is Farmleigh that best displays his taste in architecture as well as his tastes in antique furniture and textiles.